benjacobs101/operations/Health & Safety/README.md

 Warning signs to be placed next to specific machines including:

 Band Saw		- To be completed
-Bench Grinder		- To be completed
+Bench Grinder		- Ready to print
 Hand Tools		- To be completed
 Metalworking Lathe	- To be completed
 Mitre Saw		- To be completed
 Pillar Drill		- To be completed
 Portable Power Tools	- To be completed
 Wood Lathe		- To be completed
+3D printers		- Ready to print

 Risk Assessments